Open Enrollment for Plan Year 2016-2017

-PEBP will be mailing out letters to all participants in the last week of April with instructions on how to complete your Open Enrollment on-line.
+PEBP mailed out letters to all participants on April 17, 2015 with instructions on how to complete your Open Enrollment on-line.
 If you do not receive your letter by April 27, 2015, please call the Public Employees Benefits Program directly at 1-800-326-5496.

 Additionally, PEBP will be holding Open Enrollment Meetings via the web on the following dates: